VonHeikemen/functools/README.md

 ```

 ### Effect
 - Represents a side effect.
-It wraps an `effect` runs it only when you call `run` or `chain` it to another Effect.
+It wraps an `effect` runs it only when you call `run`.

 ```javascript
  const read = id => Effect(() => $(id).text())